zlockewtg/RLinf/docs/source-en/rst_source/examples/pi0.rst

 ==================================================================

-This example provides a complete guide to fine-tuning the π\ :sub:`0`\  and π\ :sub:`0.5`\  algorithms with reinforcement learning in the **LIBERO** environment using the **RLinf** framework.
-It covers the entire process—from environment setup and core algorithm design to training configuration, evaluation, and visualization—along with reproducible commands and configuration snippets.
+This example provides a complete guide to fine-tuning the π\ :sub:`0`\  and π\ :sub:`0.5`\  algorithms with reinforcement learning using the **RLinf** framework.
+It covers the entire process—from environment input, core algorithms, training script configuration to evaluation and visualization—along with reproducible commands and configuration snippets.

+For detailed technical report, please refer to the paper: `πRL: ONLINE RL FINE-TUNING FOR FLOW-BASED VISION-LANGUAGE-ACTION MODELS <https://arxiv.org/abs/2510.25889>`__.

 The primary objective is to develop a model capable of performing robotic manipulation by: